dbohlender/canfar.github.io/docs/cli.md

 ### Requirements

-Prior to importing images from an external source, you should be aware that there are a [number of requirements](http://docs.openstack.org/image-guide/content/ch_openstack_images.html) in order for them to work properly with OpenStack.
+Prior to importing images from an external source, become familiar with the [requirements](http://docs.openstack.org/image-guide/content/ch_openstack_images.html) for operability in an OpenStack cloud.
 Starting with one of the public base images is always a good idea, although modern cloud images from major Linux distributions will often work without modifications.
 In addition, previously-created images for the old CANFAR processing system (images stored in user VOSpace) have already been migrated for compatibility, and should have been uploaded to the image service on your behalf.

 ### Upload a virtual machine image

 Once you have an image ready, it can be uploaded to the image service directly from the local filesystem.
 For example:
 {% highlight bash %}
-$ glance image-create --name=new_vm --container-format=bare --disk-format=qcow2 < new_vm.qcow2
+glance image-create --name=new_vm --container-format=bare --disk-format=qcow2 < new_vm.qcow2
 {% endhighlight %}
-Here, the image disk format is **QCOW2** which compresses empty portions of the image, saving file transfer and instantiation time.
+Here, the image disk format is **QCOW2** which compresses empty portions of the image, saving both file transfer and instantiation time.
 A [number of formats are supported](http://docs.openstack.org/image-guide/content/image-formats.html), and a good tool for converting between them is [qemu-img](http://docs.openstack.org/image-guide/content/ch_converting.html).

 ### Download a virtual machine image

 Images may also be downloaded to the local filesystem.
-For example, download the CentOS 6.5 Base image to a local file called ```centos6.5_base.qcow2``` (note ```ID``` of the image in the output of ```glance image-list```, and we have also chosen a file extension matching the ```Disk Format```):
+For example, download the ```CentOS 6.5 Base``` image to a local file called ```centos6.5_base.qcow2``` (note ```ID``` of the image in the output of ```glance image-list```, and we have also chosen a file extension matching the ```Disk Format```):
 {% highlight bash %}
-$ glance image-download --file centos6.5_base.qcow2 7524b433-7f3f-4c0b-808b-09420791baae
+glance image-download --file centos6.5_base.qcow2 7524b433-7f3f-4c0b-808b-09420791baae
 {% endhighlight %}

+{% include backToTop.html %}

 ## Sharing virtual machine images

-There are multiple ways to share access to your VM images.
-In addition to simply downloading the image from the image service and providing it to a collaborator (who may they upload it to their own tenants), there are other options that do not require making new copies.
+There are multiple ways to share your VM images.
+In addition to simply downloading the image from the image service and providing it to a collaborator (who may then upload it to their own tenant), there are other options that do not require making new copies.

 ### Share an image with another tenant

 If another user already has a CANFAR group with processing privileges (and corresponding OpenStack tenant), you can simply make the VM visible (read-only) to their tenant, enabling them to launch their own instances.
 First, request the ```TENANT_ID``` for the target tenant.
-Then, "add members" to your VM's metadata:
+Then, **add members** to your VM's metadata:
 {% highlight bash %}
 $ glance member-create <IMAGE> <TENANT_ID>
 {% endhighlight %}
 where ```IMAGE``` can be either the ID or the name (output of ```glance image-list```) of the image in question, and ```TENANT_ID``` is the ID of the target tenant (i.e., ```OS_TENANT_ID``` in the other user's openrc file).
 If using the dashboard, these images will be visible from the target tenant in the **Images** window under the **Shared with Me** tab.

-### Add users to CANFAR processing group
+### Add users to your CANFAR processing group

 Another option is to add a user to your CANFAR processing group through the [group management pages](http://www.canfar.phys.uvic.ca/canfar/groups/).
 Note, however, that *all* images in your tenant, as well as your VMOD (interactive) processing allocation will also be available to them.

+{% include backToTop.html %}

 ## Managing virtual machine instances